fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: AddInflections()

-   If the curvature of a spline in a glyph changes sign then break the spline so that there will be a point at all points of inflections.
+   If the curvature of a spline in a glyph changes sign then break the spline so that there will be a point at all points of inflection.

 .. function:: Balance()